KDercksen/randompy/README.md

 RandomPy
 ========

-RandomPy is a commandline interface to the random.org JSON Signed API.
-The signature of every request is verified to make sure it comes from `random.org`.
+RandomPy is an interface to the `random.org` JSON API.
+It offers a CLI and a Python object that you can use to query the API.
-It is designed for use as a small utility and its output can easily piped into other applications or files.

 ![build status](https://travis-ci.org/KDercksen/randompy.svg)